dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 ## How the matching process works between an issue and a build or test error
 The known issues feature can find build and test errors, in both cases the match is resolved by a **contains** comparison.

-Also, each of this has their own strategy and limitations
+The strategy and limitations differ between both types of errors:

 - **Build error**: For build errors the search occurs in two places using “contains” to compare them:
     - AzDO error message